Skip to main content

 Live trading

 Live trading in NautilusTrader enables traders to deploy their backtested strategies in real-time without any code changes.
-This seamless transition ensures consistency and reliability, though there key differences between backtesting and live trading.
+This seamless transition ensures consistency and reliability, though there are key differences between backtesting and live trading.

 Adapters